betterinformatics/inf4-hci-2/_timeline_ed/connect.md

 date: 2015-10-19
 ---

-All students at the university may use *Open Access* computers, found in the Library and some other university buildings; These run Microsoft&reg; Windows&trade; - **however** the School of Informatics' Lab Machines run **DICE** (Distributed Informatics Computing Environment, [more info here&hellip;](http://computing.help.inf.ed.ac.uk/what-is-dice)) which is based on
+All students at the university may use the *Open Access* computers, found in the Library and some other university buildings; These run Microsoft&reg; Windows&trade; - **however** the School of Informatics' Lab Machines run **DICE** (Distributed Informatics Computing Environment, [more info here&hellip;](http://computing.help.inf.ed.ac.uk/what-is-dice)) which is based on